rodrigolessa/demo.angularjs/README.md

-Sample.AngularJS
+Demo AngularJS
 ================

-Some demos for something with Angular.JS
+Some demos for something with Angular.JS and c# .Net API.